OlgaHuawei/draft-havel-nmop-digital-map-concept/draft-havel-nmop-digital-map-concept.md

 REQ-STD-API-BASED:
 : Standard based Digital Map Models and APIs, for multi-vendor support.
-:  Digital Map must provide the standard APIs that provide for read/write and queries.
+:  Digital Map must provide the standard YANG APIs that provide for read/write and queries.
 These APIs must also provide the capability to retrieve the links to external data/models.

 REQ-COMMON-APP:
 : Digital Map models and APIs must be common over different network domains (campus, core, data center, etc.).
-This means that clients of the digital map API must be able to understand the topology model of layers of any domain without having to understand the details of any technologies and domains.
+This means that clients of the Digital Map API must be able to understand the topology model of layers of any domain without having to understand the details of any technologies and domains.

 REQ-SEMANTIC:
 : Digital Map must provide semantics for layered network topologies and for linking external models/data.

 REQ-LAYER-NAVIGATE:
-: Digital Map must provide inter-layer and between layer relationships.
+: Digital Map must provide intra-layer and inter-layer relationships.

 REQ-EXTENSIBLE:
 : Digital Map must be extensible with metadata.